GBK-Data/Sales-Dashboard-Project/README.md

 ORDER BY AverageUnitPrice DESC;
 ```
 ## 3. Number of Unique Orders per Region
-Counts unique Orders and sums Revenue and Units per Region.
+Counts unique orders and sums revenue and units per region.
-This helps to understand sales distribution and order volume by Region.
+This helps to understand sales distribution and order volume by region.
+Insight: The East region has the highest number of orders, indicating strong sales activity.
 ```sql
 SELECT Region, COUNT(DISTINCT OrderID) AS UniqueOrders, SUM(Revenue) AS TotalRevenue,